rafabene/tracing-demo/README.md

 # tracing-demo

-Show how to use Opentracing with Quarkus/MicroProfile, Spring Boot and NodeJS
+Show how to use OpenTelemtry with Quarkus/MicroProfile, Spring Boot and NodeJS

 - microserviceA - port 8080 -(Quarkus/MicroProfile)
 - microserviceB - port 8081 (Spring Boot)